Immigrant Businesses in South Omaha

 Continuity and Change - South Omaha's Local Businesses

 South Omaha has a vast history of cultures and lifestyles.
-With each immigrant group there was those who wanted to start a business.
+With each immigrant group, there were those who wanted to start a business.
 These businesses have helped shape South Omaha into what it is today.
 The different immigrant groups brought their own identities and transferred them into the businesses we see today.
 South Omaha has many identities: Polish, Irish and Mexican to name a few.
-To this day, you still see Southern and Eastern European influence in the businesses in Little Italy and Bohemia.
-If you open your eyes you could travel the world looking through Local Businesses without even stepping on an airplane.
+In 2013, you still see Southern and Eastern European influence in the businesses in Little Italy and Bohemia.
+If you open your eyes, you could travel the world looking through local businesses without even stepping on an airplane.

 The Chief Theater

-It’s a warm summer day in South Omaha.
-Your family parks the ’47 Chevrolet on Twenty-Fourth Street, which is already packed with bustling people.
-Everyone is crowding around the weeks-old Chief Theater on Twenty-Fourth and K Street and you gape at the giant neon Indian head that can be seen from blocks away.
+It’s a warm summer's day in South Omaha.
+Your family parks the ’47 Chevrolet on 24th Street, which is already packed with bustling people.
+Everyone is crowding around the weeks-old Chief Theater on 24th and K streets and you gape at the giant neon Indian head that can be seen from blocks away.
 Your family buys tickets to Possessed with Joan Crawford and Van Heflin, perhaps.
 You walk in and a wave of cold, crisp, clean air washes over you from the air conditioners.
 Your mother asks if you want ice cream and you nod enthusiastically.
-You then skip over to the state of art ice cream bar and you decide on a banana split.
+You then skip over to the state of the art ice cream bar and you decide on a banana split.
 Your family walks into the theater and sits down; you sink into the plush seats and recline back.
 You look up at the colorful blacklight murals of Indian scenes of the Wild West.
 The theater darkens and everyone quiets down.
 That is a typical day at the Chief Theater.
-This quarter of a million-dollar theater opened on April 5th, 1947, and was equipped with one large auditorium with blacklight murals, an ice cream bar, a crying room for babies, air conditioning, water fountains, state of the art sound systems, even hearing aids for the hearing impaired, and much, much, more.
+This quarter of a million-dollar theater opened on April 5, 1947, and was equipped with one large auditorium with blacklight murals, an ice cream bar, a crying room for babies, air conditioning, water fountains, state of the art sound systems, even hearing aids for the hearing impaired, and much, much, more.
 The first attraction to come to the theater was “The Jolson Story” and a parade was scheduled for an April Saturday, but got rained out.
 The giant neon Indian head out front identifies the Chief.
-This picture depicts its popularity until its last day on December 10th, 1972.
-It proceeded to be knocked down and turned into the Wells Fargo we see today.
+This picture depicts its popularity until its last day on Dec.
+10, 1972.
+It proceeded to be knocked down and turned into the Wells Fargo we see in 2013.
 Next time you pass by, try to imagine the Chief Theater in all its glory.

 Frank Kawa established Johnny’s restaurant in 1922.
 It started as a sandwich shop and then expanded into a steak, prime rib, and seafood restaurant.
 After Frank’s death, his sons, Tom and Jack Kawa, took over the restaurant.

-Johnny’s got its meat from the stockyards, which gave then lots of attention in newspapers.
+Johnny’s got its meat from the stockyards, which gave them lots of publicity in newspapers.
 However, after the stockyards closure, Johnny’s had to stop serving breakfast due to less traffic in the area.

-Today, Johnny’s is owned by Frank’s granddaughters, and still serves tasty steaks in their same location.
+In 2013, Johnny’s was owned by Frank’s granddaughters, and still serves tasty steaks in their same location.

-Howard’s also has very faithful customers that bring the whole family to eat.
+Howard’s also has very faithful customers that take the whole family to eat.
 Dolores has even sent food to Florida, Boston, and Phoenix to faithful customers who have moved.

 Philip's Department Store

-If you have lived in Omaha in the twentieth century, you have probably heard of Philip's Department Store.
+If you have lived in Omaha in the 20th century, you have probably heard of Philip's Department Store.
 Romanian Immigrant Philip Greenberg started it as a small fruit stand on South 10th Street.
 It rapidly grew and collected the nickname “The fastest-growing store in Omaha.”
 The first store in South Omaha was opened in June 1916 on 24th Street.
 Business was booming and Philip's was building a good reputation in the community.
 Then, on one fateful Christmas Eve in 1938, Philips burned down.
 The community contributed until enough money was raised to open it once again in June of 1939, going from 1,200 square feet to 70,000 square feet.
 Philip's represented charity and stability.
 Philip Greenberg was known as an idol in the community.
-Then, in 1946, Philip retired from the store and left the business to his two sons Sam and Henry.
-Later on, Sam served on many community boards, won the King of Aksarben, and was known as “Mr. South Omaha.”
+In 1946, Philip retired from the store and left the business to his two sons, Sam and Henry.
+Sam served on many community boards, was named King of Aksarben, and was known as “Mr. South Omaha.”
 He was generous and helped the community turn into what it is now.
 Sam “never knew a stranger” in South Omaha.
 Philip's soon grew into stores that contained a pharmacy, bakery, grocery store, appliance store, and clothing store.
 Soon there were stores in Omaha, Fremont, and Council Bluffs.
 Half-size stores in Lincoln and Rockbrook Village in Omaha also opened in later years.
 Philip's workforce grew from 175 in 1970 to 350 in 1978.
 Some of Philips mottoes included: “ Quality at the right price” and “Service to our customers from the smallest detail to the greatest.”
-Sam Greenberg died on November 25th, 1988, after suffering several injuries in a car accident.
-Around that time, Philips went downhill.
-The Council Bluffs store closed on January 31st, 1987.
-Around the same time, the other Philips stores started closing as well.
+After suffering several injuries in a car accident, Sam Greenberg died on Nov.
+25, 1988.
+With the death of Sam, Philip's stores closed one by one.
 Philips will always be remembered as a big part of South Omaha’s development.

 The business history of South Omaha is intricately tied to the broader history of immigration to Omaha.
-South Omaha emerged out of late nineteenth-century efforts to create a livestock center near Omaha.
+South Omaha emerged out of late 19th-century efforts to create a livestock center near Omaha.
 With access to the Missouri River and railways, South Omaha soon became a hub for the livestock exchange and meatpacking industry.
 The Omaha stockyards eventually became the largest in the world, attracting immigrants from around the globe.
-Along with the Union Pacific Railroad, the stockyards and packing-houses spurred an immigration boom, and by 1900 a quarter of the population of Omaha was foreign-born and nearly half reporting foreign parentage.
+Along with the Union Pacific Railroad, the stockyards and packing houses spurred an immigration boom, and by 1900 a quarter of the population of Omaha was foreign-born and nearly half reported foreign parentage.
 These statistics would not begin to decline until the 1930s and 1940s.

-Although consistently large numbers of immigrants came to the United States during the late nineteenth and early twentieth century, they did not all come from the same place.
-Before 1910 large numbers of immigrants came from Germany, Ireland, Scandinavia, and England.
-After 1910 the majority of immigrants came from Italy, Poland, Russia, and Bohemia (roughly contemporary Czech Republic).
+Although consistently large numbers of immigrants came to the United States during the late 19th and early 20th century, they did not all come from the same place.
+Before 1910, large numbers of immigrants came from Germany, Ireland, Scandinavia, and England.
+After 1910, the majority of immigrants came from Italy, Poland, Russia, and Bohemia (roughly contemporary Czech Republic).
 African Americans also moved to the city during this time period, as did many Mexicans who formed the foundation of South Omaha’s Hispanic community.

 These immigrants not only worked in the stockyards but also created businesses that supported the meatpacking industry and served the people of the South Omaha community.
 Numerous businesses that reflected the immigrants' cultural heritage, such as restaurants, bakeries, and general stores, opened in South Omaha.
-24th St became the business hub of South Omaha, sporting numerous immigrant-owned and operated enterprises.
+Twenty-Fourth Street became the business hub of South Omaha, sporting numerous immigrant-owned and operated businesses.
 However, with the decline of the packing houses and the stockyards in the 1970s and 1980s, as well as the mid-century phenomenon of suburbanization, South Omaha underwent an economic and demographic transformation.

-By the late twentieth century a majority of the local businesses in South Omaha had shut their doors, and those that remained, such as Johnny’s Cafe, struggled to survive.
-24th St, once the bustling hub of South Omaha business, resembled a ghost town.
+By the late 20th century, a majority of the local businesses in South Omaha had shut their doors, and those that remained, such as Johnny’s Cafe, struggled to survive.
+24th Street, once the bustling hub of South Omaha business, resembled a ghost town.
 With the closure of the large meatpacking plants, the industry evolved to emphasize small, mechanized, non-union plants.
 These new plants attracted immigrants from Mexico and Central America, and by the 1990s Spanish was the language on the floor of nearly every packing house.
-These immigrants did not stay in the packing houses and began purchasing 24th St.’s empty storefronts.
-Mexican restaurants and bakeries, as well as other Hispanic-owned businesses, sprung up in South Omaha, spurring economic and community revitalization.
-Today South Omaha is experiencing an economic resurgence due in large part to the entrepreneurial spirit of its Hispanic immigrants.
+These immigrants did not stay in the packing houses and began purchasing 24th Street's empty storefronts.
+Mexican restaurants and bakeries, as well as other Hispanic-owned businesses, sprang up in South Omaha, spurring economic and community revitalization.
+In 2013, South Omaha is experiencing an economic resurgence due in large part to the entrepreneurial spirit of its Hispanic immigrants.